CMU-MultiComp-Lab/mmml-course/fall2022/_pages/syllabus.md

   - Lecture participation and highlights: 16%
   - Reading assignments: 16%
   - Course project assignments
-    - Project preferences and pre-proposal: 3%
+    - Project preferences and pre-proposal: 2%
-    - First project assignment and presentation: 15%
+    - First project assignment: 10%
+    - Second project assignment: 10%
-    - Mid-term project assignment and presentation: 20%
+    - Mid-term report and presentation: 20%
-    - Final project assignment and presentation: 30%
+    - Final report and presentation: 30%

 - **Lecture participation and highlights**
   - Lectures can be attended live (using Zoom) or watched later.
 Students are encouraged